radwrob/DomoticzHttp/README.md

 # DomoticzHttp
 An example alarm demo based on Arduino and Domoticz.
 Json API and the HTTP protocol are used to communicate with the Domoticz platform.
-Communication between the card and the server is full-duplex.
-In order to update the server data, the card uses the pooling method every period defined by the user.
+Communication between the Arduino platform and the server is full-duplex.
+In order to update the server data, the Arduino platform uses the pooling method every period defined by the user.
 ## Used
 * Arduino Uno Rev3
 * Arduino Ethernet Shield 2